 Cava a diminishing style, or a new beginning?

 Cava is often seen as a lower quality sparkling wine that falls far behind the likes of Champagne.
 With the level of quality often being compromised in order to match the small price the UK demands, it can be hard for Cava producers to make any money from their product.
 The meteoric rise of Prosecco has also challenged Cava's position.
 The former is now the UK's most popular style of sparkling wine, eclipsing Champagne in 2015.
+Our market is the largest in the world for Prosecco, with the UK drinking and paying more than any other country, including Italy.
 This is a huge challenge for the Cava producers as our market has traditionally been prosperous.
 In recent years the Cava appellation has taken blows with winemakers turning their backs on the DO, however, the introduction of the Cava de Paraje Califaco may be the quality leap forward this sparkling wine requires.

 The appellation is currently facing a larger problem.
 Many producers are deciding whether to stay or leave the DO.
 The likes of Raventos I Blanc have already left in order to market their quality wine without the Cava label.
 Those that have left say that the description Cava only damages their quality brand.
 The export market is now overly familiar with cheap, poorer quality Cava and is not willing to change their minds.
 The supermarkets heavily control this and dictate to the producers the price they will pay.
 While Prosecco dominates the UK market, it is also made using the cheaper ‘tank method’, giving better margins.
 The process of producing Cava requires expensive facilities and much more time ageing the wines, therefore, it can be hard for producers to cover these costs.
 By leaving the appellation many believe they will be able to sell their wines differently without being plunged into the lower price Cava category.
 If too many producers leave it could significantly damage the reputation of the sparkling wine, it is incredibly important that the appellation works together in order to resolve the issues and improve the overall marketing of the wines.
 Many of the producers who have left the DO, including Raventos I Blanc, have suggested the creation of a new appellation, ‘Conca del Riu Anoia', with a much smaller area and stricter controls this could rival the original DO.
 One of the most important arrangements of the proposed new appellation would be a significant increase in the price paid per kilogram for quality grapes.
 This would benefit grape growers and potentially improve the quality of wine for the consumers.
 The wines would, therefore, demand a higher price bracket removing the style of wine from the bargain category.